 The UK government has made it clear that the provisions of the GDPR will still apply after Brexit.
 In September 2017, the Government published a new Data Protection Bill, the main purpose of which is to bring the provisions of the GDPR onto the UK statute book after we leave the EU.
 There are already some differences between the GDPR and the Data Protection Bill, but it is likely that from the perspective of most businesses, the steps necessary for compliance will be the same.

 Compared to the current data protection framework under the Data Protection Act 1998, the GDPR will bring a number of important changes and enhancements including:

-- When undertaking a DPIA, an organisation’s designated Data Protection Officer must be consulted.
-A DPIA should be signed off by an organisation’s Senior Information Risk Owner (SIRO) and the Data Protection Officer (DPO).
+When undertaking a DPIA, an organisation’s designated data protection officer must be consulted.
+A DPIA should be signed off by an organisation’s senior information risk owner (SIRO) and the data protection officer.

-The GDPR requires all public authorities to have a Data Protection Officer.
+The GDPR requires all public authorities to have a data protection officer (DPO).
 Their role is to inform and advise their organisation(s) about all issues in relation to GDPR compliance.
-The DPO will also be responsible for monitoring the organisation(s) compliance with the GDPR.
+The DPO will also be responsible for monitoring the organisation(s) compliance with GDPR.
 The DPO reports directly to an organisation’s highest management level and may not be disciplined or dismissed for carrying out their tasks as a DPO.
-It is envisaged that the DPO will be supported by the organisation’s Information Governance (IG) team.
+It is envisaged that the DPO will be supported by the organisation’s information governance team.

 It is important to note that data processors that process personal data on behalf of health or social care organisations must appoint a DPO where they either: